-Pulling in boats weighting up to 10,000 pounds, this is one of the strongest wenches on the market.
+Pulling in boats weighing up to 10,000 pounds, this is one of the strongest wenches on the market.

 This electric boat winch features a three-position guide, making the strap come out straight--every time.
 That is important for a winch using a strap versus a typical cable or chain.

 Too, this easy-to-install winch features simple drop-in bolts, a lock ring, and easily-adjustable bolts.

 This is an all-weather winch meaning it will work if you are fishing in a coastal storm or ice fishing in the snow.